 Activity Consultees Statutory Duty Parents / Carers of SEN children Parents and carers groups have been involved in shaping the Travel Assistance Policy.
-Consultation with parents and carers of individual SEN children will begin once contractors are appointed and any potential changes to routes or providers are known.
-Transport Management Affected employees as TUPE may apply Service Staff have received formal letters and regular verbal updates from management.
+Consultation undertaken with teachers and parents of SEN children regarding changes to service provision including potential outsourcing (LBHF May - July 2010) Further consultation planned (LBHF/RBKC/WCC) July - September 2013 to inform call offs and mobilisation Consultation with parents and carers of individual SEN children will begin once contractors are appointed and any potential changes to routes or providers are known.
+Transport Affected employees as TUPE may apply Management Service Staff have received formal letters and regular verbal updates from management.
 Trade Unions are kept in touch via the Tri-borough TU/Management Forum which meets approx every 8/10 weeks.
 Service Users - Schools, Day Centres, Activity Centres The proposals have been discussed with service user and carer networks - further information will be shared after specific contractors are known.
-Transport Operator Affected employees as TUPE may apply Framework Staff will shortly be receiving formal letters concerning their transfer and have been receiving regular briefings from management.
+Transport Affected employees as TUPE may apply Operator Framework Staff will shortly be receiving formal letters concerning their transfer and have been receiving regular briefings from management.
 Trade Unions are kept in touch via the Tri-borough TU/Management Forum which meets approx every 8/10 weeks.
-Service Users - Schools, Day Centres, Activity Centres

-The proposals have been discussed with service user and carer networks - further information will be shared after specific contractors are known.
+Service Users - Schools, Day Centres, Activity Centres The proposals have been discussed with service user and carer networks - further information will be shared after specific contractors are known.
 Rationalisation Schools, Day Centres, Activity Centres Parents, Carers and Service Users (where their individual transport is affected).

 Affected staff (if rationalisation materially effects their work duties) As above.
 In addition - staff, managers and representatives of service users are involved in planning the new business processes.
 This will continue on appointment of the contractor.
 Transport Arrangements for Adult Service Users Service users, carers and interested groups were involved in the development of the Travel Support Strategy for Adults in 2012 which provides the framework for the new transport provision.
-3333 The local LINks (service user representatives) have been involved in evaluating the tenders for the procurement.
+The local LINks (service user representatives) have been involved in evaluating the tenders for the procurement.